 I tried to reach Orbitz via Twitter and they didn’t respond until the next morning.
 Apparently they also have limited customer service hours.
 They informed me that Orbitz offers 24-hour phone support, which is a complete lie because when I called their number, I got a message saying they were closed.
 Even the Expedia agent informed me Orbitz’s customer service center closed at 6 PM (PT).

 What ensued was a 4-hour hold to get someone on the line who could cancel a flight past the deadline.
 At one point they tried to impose airline cancellation fees on me, but I wasn’t having that.
 It was very clear they were at fault for not allowing me to cancel my booking online before the deadline, and then not providing an alternate option to do it via phone.

 After over four hours, the nightmare was over and I was issued a refund.
 Then I made the mistake of trying to cancel another booking – this one well before the cancellation deadline (but after Orbitz’s customers service center closed)…and it happened again!
 When Orbitz customer service was being a pain again, I called American Express to take care of it and they did.

 The lesson I want you to take away from this is that if you book travel via Orbitz and need to cancel, do it before their customer service center closes at 6 PM (PT).
-Because it seems their web cancellation portal is synced up with their customer service center hours and if you try to cancel after 6, it doesn’t work and you’ll be instructed to call the Expedia customer service line.
+Their web cancellation portal is synced up with their customer service center hours.
+So if you try to cancel after 6, you’ll be instructed to call the Expedia customer service line.
 Only, the Expedia customer service agents can’t cancel your booking even though they’re affiliated with Orbitz.
 So save yourself the headache and cancel not just well in advance of the 24-hour cancellation deadline, but before the Orbitz call center closes at 6 PM (PT).

 Have you had a similar experience trying to cancel travel bookings on Orbitz?
 Please share your feedback in the comment section.